Community Discussion Series

 Around 1500 lovers of literature from all over North Dakota, as well as beyond our borders descend on the campus to listen to panel discussions, readings, and ask their questions of nationally and internationally prominent authors, while we have hundreds more joining via zoom from around the country (or the comfort of their own homes in Grand Forks).

 The UND Writers Conference Community Discussion Series is not a UND course.
 It is free and open to all!
 Attend one or attend them all, it's up to you!
 In fact, the UND Writers Conference Community Discussion Series is designed to get you acquainted with some of the authors whom you might not know.
 Even the most voracious reader may not be familiar with the work of some of these award-winning writers.
 In fact, conference planners frequently receive praise for introducing readers to writing that challenges and inspires.
 But, wouldn’t it be nice to be acquainted with the work before the author arrives?

-Books for the 2020 Writers Conference will be on sale at the UND Bookstore and Ferguson Books and Media.
-Some or all may also be available for check out at local libraries, including Grand Forks Public, East Grand Forks Campbell Library, and UND's Chester Fritz Library Community members may use the Chester Fritz Library and can obtain a library card!
+Books for the 2022 Writers Conference will hopefully be on sale at the UND Bookstore and Ferguson Books and Media.
+Some or all may also be available for check out at local libraries, including Grand Forks Public, East Grand Forks Campbell Library, and UND's Chester Fritz Library Community members may use the Chester Fritz Library!

 Director, UND Writers Conference